9 Unbelievable Facts About Urchins

 A closeup of a sea urchin's five teeth

-Sea urchins are omnivores and have just 5 teeth, which are held together in the center of its body.
+Sea urchins are omnivores with just 5 teeth, which are held together in the center of their bodies.

-Each tooth has its own jaw to keep it in place; this means it is able to move more freely.
+Each tooth has its own jaw to keep it in place, which allows it to move more freely.

-The teeth are made from calcium carbonate and they also have a tongue-like structure alongside them which gives them a beak-like mouth.
+The teeth are made from calcium carbonate, and they have a tongue-like structure alongside them, which gives them a beak-like mouth.

 Urchins mostly feed on algae found on rocks or corals, as well as any debris or decomposing matter from fish or sea creatures.